-The Hudson Area Public Library and the Kiwanis Club of Greater Hudson have joined together to launch K-Kids, a service organization for upper elementary kids.
+The Hudson Area Public Library and the Greater Hudson Kiwanis Club have joined together to launch K-Kids, a service organization for upper elementary kids.
 K-Kids is part of the international Kiwanis service club structure.

 K-Kids is a student-led organization.
 Kids structure their own clubs, choose their own projects and create their own plans to serve the community.
-The club is sponsored by the Kiwanis Club of Greater Hudson and meetings will be held twice monthly at the Hudson Area Public Library.
+The club is sponsored by the Greater Hudson Kiwanis Club and will be held twice monthly at the Hudson Area Public Library.
 A librarian and a Kiwanis leader will serve together as advisors for the club.

 K-Kids is designed to:

 • Meet other kids

 K-Kids was first charted in 2000.
 There are now 1,200 clubs worldwide but none locally.

 There are no registration fees for the club.